ltw-webdev-3/curriculum/accessibility.md

   - content: |
       ## WAI-ARIA

-      *Describes enhancements to websites to make them more accessible.*
+      *Describes enhancements to websites to make them more accessible*

-      Extra attributes to help accessibility tools understand your content better.
+      Extra attributes to help accessibility tools understand your content better

   - type: code
     html: |